dsa-ou/algoesup/docs/writing.md

 {: .note}
-You may wish to keep this guide open while going through one of the example essays in your copy of our DeepNote project.
+You may wish to keep this guide open while going through one of the example essays in your copy of our Deepnote project.

 ## Problem
 It's worth spending time on choosing an appropriate problem before putting effort into an essay about it.